eschnou/OpenGPA/README.md

 docker run -p 8000:8000 opengpa-frontend
 ```

-## 🤖 REST API

-You can interact with your agent programatically through the [REST API](documentation/api.md).
-The up-to-date API Documentation
-is available on the backend server at [http://localhost:3000/swagger-ui.html](http://localhost:3000/swagger-ui.html)
-with Swagger.
-You can also download the [yml](http://localhost:3000/api-docs.yml) or [json](http://localhost:3000/api-docs)
-version of the API Documentation.

 ### 🐛 Debugging

 For debugging purposes you can log all interactions and prompts using the following config: